-Objective 2: To improve Attainment 8 - outcomes of internal Teacher assessed grades showed Attainment 8 of +5.1 for Pupil Premium compared to +6.0 Non Pupil Premium
+Objective 2: To improve Attainment 8 - outcomes of internal Teacher assessed grades showed Attainment 8 of +4.5 for Pupil Premium compared to +5.8 Non Pupil Premium-Again the student who scored 0 skewed this data- there were 10 students who counted in the A8 measure

 Objective 3: To provide booster classes and timetabled intervention lessons in years 7-10 - Outcomes of internal assessment data showed that almost all PP students made significant progress between Winter and Summer assessment period.
-In cases where further progress was needed, students were invited to a 2-week summer intervention programme in Maths and Science run by the Tutor Trust.
-The participation and engagement by students who attended was encouraging, and has led to better attendance and engagement at the start of this academic year.
+In cases where further progress was needed, students are encouraged to attend booster sessions and mentoring sessions in school.

 Objective 4: To provide wider experiences and opportunities, including counselling and behaviour support - many PP students were able to access counselling where needed and behaviour support resulted in improved outcomes in terms of participation in lessons and less consequences for those students who accessed this.
-Two students also successfully completed units in the Princes Trust 'achieve' programme.